-Since I last lived in India the arrival of digital meters into Tuk-Tuk’s has created a greater confidence that I am getting charged the right fare.
-I – and I may be wrong in the IT capital of India – believe that it’s a darn sight harder for deviant Tuk-Tuk (sorry, that’s my term for autorikshaws & I ain’t for changing) drivers to ‘fix’ them.
-I think this has led to much more fun when negotiating the fares for journeys in and around the area as we now both know that the meter is ‘straight’.
+Since I last lived in India, the arrival of digital meters into Tuk-Tuk’s to calculate the rickshaw fare has created greater confidence that I am getting charged the right fare.
+I – and I may be wrong in the IT capital of India – believe that it’s a darn sight harder for deviant Tuk-Tuk (sorry, that’s my term for autorickshaws & I ain’t for changing) drivers to ‘fix’ them.
+I think this has led to much more fun when negotiating the fares for journeys in and around the area as we now both know that the meter is ‘straight.’

-In our first few weeks, from the OneMG mall to home, we were first charged ₹100, then ₹60 before eventually I put my foot down one afternoon and said “METER!” – the ₹30 charge was mind blowing.
+In our first few weeks, from the OneMG mall to home, we were first charged ₹100, then ₹60 before eventually, I put my foot down one afternoon and said, “METER!” – The ₹30 rickshaw fare was mind-blowing.
 We had been idiots… and no doubt Tuk-Tuk drivers around Bangalore had been giggling at our foreign ignorance.

-Since that revelation though, I’ve been adamant that I’m paying the meter rate.
-Sure, on occasions I’ve negotiated (and lost) but the circumstances have been in the driver’s favour (late at night, raining, far away).
-When doing local I insist on the regulated fare and walk away if the driver is not playing ball but when I find a driver who doesn’t try to extract the proverbial, I am guaranteed to pay extra.
+Since that revelation, though, I’ve been adamant that I’m paying the meter rate.
+Sure, on occasions I’ve negotiated (and lost) but the circumstances have been in the driver’s favor (late at night, raining, far away).
+When doing local, I insist on the regulated fare and walk away if the driver is not playing ball, but when I find a driver who doesn’t try to extract the proverbial, I am guaranteed to pay extra.
 I appreciate that here is a man who’s doing an honest day’s work and prepared to just get on with it.
-That deserves extra reward in my mind, when so many of his colleagues aren’t.
+That deserves an extra reward in my mind when so many of his colleagues aren’t.